 RIVER LEVEN - THE LOST LAGOON

 ACCESS : You can go here, but you will not find it.
+This is now Broadmeadow Industrial Estate.

 ///gained.claims.tribe Roughly the epicentre of where the lagoon once was.

 The forms of our towns, particularly old ones, are not laid out as randomly as probably suspected.
 Many criteria influence them.
-Today foremost amongts these is likely to be long determined property boundary lines and ownership.
+Today foremost amongst these is likely to be long determined property boundary lines and ownership.
 Next in terms of influence are natural features.
 Both natural features and property boundaries can of course be altered.

 Dumbarton evolved over time at the foot of the ancient stronghold of Dumbarton Rock.
 When in its fledgling days of scattered cottages, this was little more than mutual agreement with ones neighbours, a nod from the overlord and assurance that the foundations were firm and not subject to rising water.